Gregory of Nyssa: Legacy

 Gregory is revered as a saint.
 However, unlike the other Cappadocian fathers, he is not a Doctor of the Church.
 He is venerated chiefly in the East.
 His relics were held by the Vatican until 2000 when a portion of them were transferred to the Greek Orthodox church of St. Gregory of Nyssa, San Diego, California.

 Professor of theology, Natalie Carnes wrote: "One reason Gregory was not taken up into the theological stream in the West is that he was little translated into Latin.
 John Scotus Eriugena (c.
 800–c.
 877) should be greatly credited for the influence Gregory did have.
 Not only was Eriugena himself influenced by Gregory, but he also translated On the Making of the Human into Latin."

 Gregory's work received little scholarly attention in the West until the mid-twentieth century, and he was historically treated as a minor figure in comparison to Basil the Great or Gregory of Nazianzus.
 As late as 1942, Hans Urs von Balthasar wrote that his work was virtually unknown.
 However, the 6th-century Latin translation of De opificio hominis by Dionysius Exiguus was very widespread in the Medieval period, and Francisco Bastitta Harriet argues that Nyssen's conceptions of indeterminate human nature and ontological freedom were among the core influences on Renaissance anthropology, particularly on the works of Nicholas of Cusa and Giovanni Pico della Mirandola.
 "The renewed enthusiasm of 15th-century philosophers and humanists for classical antiquity also led to a revival of the study and translation of Greek patristic works.
-Against this background, some of Gregory of Nyssa’s works which remained unknown to the West during the medieval centuries received their first Latin translations by leading representatives of Italian and Byzantine culture."
+Against this background, some of Gregory of Nyssa's works which remained unknown to the West during the medieval centuries received their first Latin translations by leading representatives of Italian and Byzantine culture."
 These include the early Renaissance translations of De vita Moysis by George of Trebizond in 1446, of De vita Macrinae and De anima et resurrectione by Pietro Balbi between 1465 and 1473, and of De oratione dominica by the Byzantine scholar Athanasius Chalkeopoulos around 1465.

 In part due to the scholarship of Balthasar and Jean Daniélou, by the 1950s Gregory had become the subject of much serious theological research, with a critical edition of his work published (Gregorii Nysseni Opera), and the founding of the International Colloquium on Gregory of Nyssa.
 This attention has continued to the present day.
 Modern studies have focused on Gregory's eschatology rather than his more dogmatic writings, and he has gained a reputation as an unconventional thinker whose thought arguably prefigures postmodernism.
 Major figures in contemporary research include Sarah Coakley, John Zizioulas and Robert Jenson.
-In 2003, theologian David Bentley Hart published a book seemingly influenced by Gregory.
+In 2003, Eastern Orthodox philosopher and theologian David Bentley Hart published a book seemingly influenced by Gregory.